cloudlinux/cloudlinux-doc/docs/elevate/README.md

 ## Known issues

 ### Web servers
-Litespeed web server's installation scheme is currently incompatible with Elevate.
+Litespeed web server's installation scheme is currently incompatible with ELevate.

-It can be updated *after* the upgrade is complete, but won't be automatically upgraded with the rest of the system during the Elevate process.
+It can be updated *after* the upgrade is complete, but won't be automatically upgraded with the rest of the system during the ELevate process.

 The same limitation applies to NGINX installations not provided through cPanel or CloudLinux mechanisms.